Aimini/hm-51/src/decoder/README.md

  Considering that some register file chips do not have a reset input (maybe you are using a dual-port RAM chip as a register file chip), we can't reset the contents of the register through the hardware-level reset pin.

  Therefore, I added a piece of MI code for resetting the register contents (including PC).
-When the RESET input is high, MIPC will jump to this code and return to the FETCH stage after execution.
+These codes will be executed after each time reset.

 ## Conventions